kr-g/thonny-gitonic/README.md

     # will run gitonic from local installation
     path = .

+or, in case of a venv

     [DEFAULT]
     # will run gitonic from specific .venv installation
     path = ~/gitonic/.venv/bin

+on windows this might look like this (depending on your environment)

+    [DEFAULT]
+    path = ~/repo/gitonic
+    start = .venv/Scripts/gitonic

+or, if started as python cmdline parameter

+    [DEFAULT]
+    path = ~/repo/gitonic
+    start = .venv/Scripts/python
+    param = ~/repo/gitonic/gitonic/gitonic.py

 # license